 Role of women in contemporary Indian cinema: A psychological perspective

 Contemporary Indian cinema is the current state of filmmaking in India.
 It focuses on movies which are produced and released from the late 20th century up until the present day.
 It also reflects on the social, cultural, and technological advancements during this period.
 Indian cinema is known for its diversity, with films being made in multiple languages including Hindi, Tamil, Telugu, Bengali, Malayalam and more.
-Contemporary Indian cinema has seen a significant shift in its portrayal of women and the roles they are playing.
+Women in Indian cinema has seen a significant shift in its portrayal of women and the roles they are playing.

 Films in the 19th century were more male centric, and the female were given a role to beautify the body for the audience.
 Filmmakers, now are exploring diverse narratives that highlight the complexity and agency of the female characters in real lives.
 Traditionally, they were depicted more in traditional roles emphasizing potent psychological facets like self-sacrificing, family oriented and the purity of their character.
 The personality type depicted was more of the type 2 personality traits where they were shown more generous, having immense kindness, innate selflessness and were more people pleasing.
 This trend continued for many years.

-It wasn’t until the recent years that more diverse and recognized representations of women began to emerge in Indian cinema.
+It wasn’t until the recent years that more diverse and recognized representations of women in cinema began to emerge in contemporary Indian cinema.
 We now move to the 21st century Indian cinema where actresses like “Kangana Ranaut”, “Priyanka Chopra”, “Vidya Balan”, “Rituparna Sengupta” and “Anushka Shetty”, to name a few actresses of the new millennium, have taken on roles which challenged the stereotypical narratives in the Indian cinema.

 This new shift can be analyzed from a psychological perspective in different ways: